Skip to content

 console.error("Handler failed:", error);

-Receives the same args as the handler (ctx, deps, config, files — when declared).
+Receives the setup return as arguments.
 Supports async.
-If onAfterInvoke throws, the error is logged but does not affect the handler’s response.
+If onCleanup throws, the error is logged but does not affect the handler’s response.

 const buffer: LogEntry[] = [];